 Something new this year.
 Complimentary workshops and lectures on a variety of different subjects.

-Learn about the reasons, why successful blacksmiths put equal emphasis on design, drawing and execution.
+Learn about the reasons, why successful blacksmiths put equal emphasis on Design, drawing and execution.
 Get some insider tips on how to get better at it.
+(Canceled due to lack of RSVPs)

 Want to try out a technique you saw demonstrated?
 Or finish a project you started during a class?
 Stop by the Open Forge tent and get started.
 You'll find forges, anvils, and friendly, helpful, experienced blacksmiths.